jeremyikwuje/monierate-website/src/blog/what-is-an-automated-teller-machine-atm-and-how-it-works-in-nigeria.md

 The way an ATM stand is built oftentimes contributes to the security of the entire structure.

 For instance, banks may incorporate brilliant lighting and smart doors in addition to existing tech.
 This is effective for controlling movement in and out of the ATM stand.
-In addition, proper lighting ensures that the CCTV cameras deliver good quality recordings.
+In addition, proper lighting ensures that the CCTV cameras deliver good-quality recordings.

 ## ATM Adoption in Nigeria

 [TechCabal](https://techcabal.com/2024/02/16/whats-next-for-nigerian-atms-as-investment-dries-up/#:~:text=The%20annual%20growth%20rate%20of,to%20about%2016.15%20in%202021.) reports that the introduction of new ATMs across the country grew between 3 to 4% annually.
 However, it states that the case has been different within the last two years.
 During this time, there has been less than 1% growth in ATM deployments.

-Furthermore, the same article reveals that over “Seventy-six percent of the total ATMs in Nigeria are deployed by eight banks.”
-Each of these eight banks own a total of 17,200 ATMs.
+Furthermore, the same article reveals that “Seventy-six per cent of the total ATMs in Nigeria are deployed by eight banks.”
+Each of these eight banks owns a total of 17,200 ATMs.
 Access Bank has the highest number of 4,000 teller machines and Union Bank has the lowest number of 1,200.

 The other major players are First Bank, UBA, Zenith Bank, GTBank, FCMB, Polaris, and Union Bank.